emcconville/wand/docs/guide/montage.rst

     with Image() as img:
         for src in ['pattern:crosshatch', 'canvas:orange', 'plasma:']:
             with Image() as item:
-                # NOTE: We must set the label before reading the image.
+                # NOTE: Set the label before reading the image.
                 item.options['label'] = src
                 item.pseudo(64, 64, src)
                 img.image_add(item)